opentok/opentok-network-test/iOS-Sample/README.md

 1. Open the project in Xcode.

-2. Add the OpenTok.framework file from the OpenTok iOS SDK to the Frameworks directory.
+2. Add the OpenTok.framework file from the Vonage Video API iOS SDK to the Frameworks directory.

-3. Set the following environment variables to your OpenTok API key and API secret:
+3. Set the following environment variables to your Vonage Video API application ID and API secret:

    ```
-   // Replace with your OpenTok API key
+   // Replace with your Vonage Video API application ID
-   static NSString* const kApiKey = @"";
+   static NSString* const kApplicationId = @"";
    // Replace with your generated session ID
    static NSString* const kSessionId = @"";
    // Replace with your generated token